Poeron/Text-Data-Preprocessing-Python/README.md

 ## How it Works

-- The script uses regular expressions, the `nltk` library, and basic string manipulation to clean and preprocess text data.
+- The script uses regular expressions, the `nltk` library, and basic string manipulation for text cleaning.
-- It removes links, hashtags, numeric expressions, special characters, and converts text to lowercase.
+- Sentence extraction is performed using the `nltk.sent_tokenize` function.
-- Duplicate lines and empty lines are also removed, and stopwords are filtered.
+- Duplicate lines are removed to enhance dataset quality.

 ## License